-Daniela Wedel is a dynamo who brings her high-energy brand of guiding to Rick Steves' Best of Europe, Venice-Florence-Rome and Germany-Austria-Switzerland tours.
-Summer travel is especially close to her heart, when warm weather and long evenings make 'outdoor Europe' a big part of every tour experience.
+Daniela Wedel is a dynamo who brings her high-energy brand of guiding to Rick Steves' Best of Europe, France, Italy, and Germany-Austria-Switzerland tours.
+Summer travel is especially close to her heart, when warm weather and long evenings make "outdoor Europe" a big part of every tour experience.

 You've guided tours — and resided — all over Europe.
 Are you ever going to settle down?